TheGlonker/GunmanContractsCountdown/README.md

-# GunmanContractsCountdown
+# GC Countdown
 A Countdown for the release of GC: Stand-Alone

-Made this in 15 min lol
+Dont flame me for this plz (im still new at coding hah)

 (fuck ai)